 What was the best bit about using Patchwork?

 The creativity and ease of use, for both us and our guests.
-None of them had seen it before and all commented on its style and ease of use.
+None of them had seen it before and all commented on its style and how easy it was to use.
 It made the honeymoon more special knowing we had the ability to experience elements of it gifted to us by our friends and family.

 You travelled to Italy; would you recommend your trip to other honeymooners?